• Skip to primary navigation

 • They could get sick or have an accident

-Afraid of doing something bad or upsetting others by accident
+Afraid of doing something terrible or upsetting others by accident

 • Not wanting to say or do the wrong thing